-Construction in Atlanta is a dangerous business and many workers are seriously injured or killed while simply doing their job on these sites.
-Electrical accidents, excavation or trench wall collapses, pneumatic nail injuries that result in death and serious bodily injury.
+Construction in Atlanta is a dangerous business.
+Every year, workers throughout the metro Atlanta area and across Georgia are seriously injured or killed while simply doing their job on these sites.
+Electrical accidents, excavation or trench wall collapses, and pneumatic nail injuries are only a few of the frightening circumstances that can result in serious bodily injury or even death.

-When a worker is injured on the job in Georgia, he or she often cannot make a claim against the employer for work related injuries, as those must be handled in a workers’ compensation claim under the Georgia Workers’ Compensation Act.
+When a worker is injured on the job in Georgia, he or she often cannot make a claim against their employer for work-related injuries, as those must be handled in a workers’ compensation claim under the Georgia Workers’ Compensation Act.

-There are certain circumstances, however, in which an injured worker is permitted to recover for personal injury damages when a party who is not the direct employer is negligent or careless insofar as adhering to safety rules and regulations on the job site.
+There are certain circumstances, however, in which an injured worker is permitted to recover compensation for personal injury damages.
+These circumstances include incidents in which the accident was caused by a negligent or careless party who was not the direct employer of the victim.

 - Injuries caused by defective tools and equipment such has conveyors, scissor lifts, hand power tools